Understanding Financial Risk and Its Types

 Operational Risk

-There are a variety of operational risk project.
-These risks are caused by insufficient internal control within the organization technology, failures in management, mismanagement, human error, or insufficient training for employees.
+There are a variety of operational risk projects.
+These risks are caused by insufficient internal control within the organization's technology, failures in management, mismanagement, human error, or insufficient training for employees.

 In the end, this risk usually results in an economic loss for the business.

 Operations are among the risks that are difficult to quantify independently.
-In order to be able calculate the risk accurately the business must have created a log of its history which includes failures that are of this kind and identified the possibility of a connection between the two.
+To be able to calculate the risk accurately the business must have created a log of its history which includes failures that are of this kind and identified the possibility of a connection between the two.

-Large companies like Intel as well as Facebook have experienced massive economic losses due to the fact that they were unable to prepare for operational risks.
+Large companies like Intel, as well as Facebook, have experienced massive economic losses since they were unable to prepare for operational risks.

-The same thing has been reported to some of the biggest banks, such as Riggs Bank, Barings Bank or Credit Lyonnais in France.
+The same thing has been reported to some of the biggest banks, such as Riggs Bank, Barings Bank, and Credit Lyonnais in France.

 Legal Risk: